svgdotjs/svg.js/README.md

 ```javascript
 rect.attr({ fill: gradient.fill() });
 ```
-Radial gradients have a 'radius()' method to define the outermost radius to where the inner color should develop:
+Radial gradients have a `radius()` method to define the outermost radius to where the inner color should develop:
 ```javascript
 var gradient = draw.gradient('radial', function(stop) {
   stop.at({ offset: 0, color: '#333', opacity: 1 });